Generic selectors

 God-breathed is translated from the Greek compound word theopneustos.
 Theo, meaning God, and pneustos, a grammatical form of the verb pneo from which is derived the noun pneuma (breath).
 God-breathed portrays God the Father using the Holy Spirit to breathe His Word into our minds.

 This was Jesus Christ speaking through the Holy Spirit and using the phrases “to Me” and “I have called them.”
 This is confirmed in the next verses (5-7) where Saul (Paul) and Barnabas carried out the “work” of preaching the Gospel of Christ.
-At one point they ran into resistance from a sorcerer and Saul told him, “will you not cease to pervert the straight ways of the Lord?”
+At one point they ran into resistance from a sorcerer and Saul told him, “will you not cease perverting the straight ways of the Lord?”
+(Acts 13:10).
 They were teaching the ways of the Lord and, in so doing, fulfilled the work of the Lord.
 It was not the work of the Holy Spirit as some might wrongly understand in verse 2.

 Now look at a case where the Holy Spirit is speaking “for” us:

-MARK 13:11 But whenever they lead you away and deliver you up, do not be anxious beforehand nor meditate on what you should say; but whatever shall be given to you in that hour, that speak.
-For you are not the ones who are speaking, but the Holy Spirit.
+MARK 13:11 “But when they arrest you and deliver you up, do not worry beforehand, or premeditate what you will speak.
+But whatever is given you in that hour, speak that; for it is not you who speak, but the Holy Spirit.

 The Bible is the textbook for all things spiritual; however, understanding it, as with the schooling of children, requires a teacher.
 This capacity falls to God the Father because, as a spirit being, He is the most qualified to teach of the spiritual.
 In fact, the Bible clearly tells us that all shall be taught by God: